cdozdil/OptiScaler/Config.md

 UpscaleRatioOverrideValue=auto
 ```

-From in-game menu it can be changed and saved but usually after restarting game or resolution change setting become effective.
+This can be changed and saved from the in-game menu, but usually the change will take effect after a restart or resolution change.

 ![us ratio](images/us_ratio.png)

 #### Quality Ratio Override
-`QualityRatioOverride` lets you override upscale ratio for each quality quality preset.
+`QualityRatioOverride` allows you to override the upscale ratio for each quality preset.

 ```ini
 [QualityOverrides]